-Brian Abel is an Emmy-winning weekend evening anchor and reporter for WXYZ, covering general assignment and political stories for metro Detroit.
+Brian Abel is an Emmy-winning evening anchor for WXYZ, also covering political stories for metro Detroit.

 His reporting led to a market-exclusive interview with Vice President Mike Pence during impeachment hearings into President Trump, and 1-on-1 interviews with presidential candidates, including: Former Vice President and Democrat Nominee Joe Biden, VP Nominee Kamala Harris, as well as Senator Bernie Sanders and Former New York City Mayor Michael Bloomberg during the 2020 presidential primary.

 At the anchor desk, Brian has led multiple breaking news stories, including the plot to kidnap Governor Gretchen Whitmer, the horrific Oxford High School shootings as well as spearheading coverage of the death of legacy congressman John Conyers Jr.

 Previously, Brian reported for Scripps sister station KSHB in Kansas City.
 There, he was the lead reporter during the station’s coverage of the 2016 election and twice nominated for an Emmy.

 He’s also covered stories with national attention, including the tragic death of a young boy on the nation’s tallest waterslide, the death of two firefighters battling an arson fire, a triple shooting in an Olathe bar investigated as a hate crime, a massive construction fire forcing the evacuation of an Overland Park neighborhood, devastating tornadoes and a Missouri bill to consider sex between legislators and lobbyists as a “gift.”